gpii-ops/gpii-infra/CI-CD.md

    * Create a role account `gpii-bot` for use by `gitlab-runner`.
 Add it to the `gpii-ops` Organization with `Master` permissions.
    * Associate the public key above (from Github) with the `gpii-bot` Gitlab account.

+### Configure Gitlab Secret Variables

+Until we have better credential management (i.e. Vault integration), we fall back to that oldest of techniques: injection via environment variables stored in a safe place -- [Gitlab Secret Variables](https://gitlab.com/gpii-ops/gpii-infra/settings/ci_cd).

+Examples of things that get credentials this way include: CouchDB, Alertmanager.
+For an exhaustive list, see [`:setup_secrets`](https://github.com/gpii-ops/gpii-infra/blob/master/modules/deploy/Rakefile).

 ## Configure Docker Hub

    * Create a [Docker Hub](https://hub.docker.com) account `gpiibot` for use by `gitlab-runner`.
 Add it to the `Owners` group of the `gpii` Organization.